fortify/github-action/README.md

 <!-- END-INCLUDE:action-prerequisites.md -->

+Depending on inputs, additional prerequisites may apply as listed in the documentation for the sub-actions listed in the table above.

 ### Action inputs

 **`sast-scan`** - OPTIONAL
 When set to true, the action will run a SAST scan on either Fortify on Demand (if the `FOD_URL` environment variable has been specified), or on ScanCentral SAST (if the `SSC_URL` environment variable has been specified).
 This includes packaging the source code, running the scan, and optionally reporting SAST scan results back into GitHub.

 If not specified or when set to false, no SAST scan will be performed.
-For now, this means that the action will complete without doing any work.
-Future versions of this action may provide additional inputs, for example allowing you to run a dynamic application security testing (DAST) scan instead of a SAST scan.
+For FoD, this means that the action will complete without doing any work.
+For SSC, the action could still run a Debricked-only scan based on the `debricked-sca-scan` input as listed below.
+Future versions of this action may provide additional inputs, for example allowing you to run a dynamic application security testing (DAST) scan instead of (or in combination with) a SAST scan.

+**`debricked-sca-scan`** - OPTIONAL
+(Not applicable to Fortify on Demand) When set to true, the action will run a Debricked Software Composition Analysis (SCA) scan and publish the results to Fortify SSC.
+You can either run a Debricked-only scan (`sast-scan` set to `false`), or both SAST and Debricked SCA scan if both inputs are set to `true`.

 ### Action environment variable inputs